Where is the good old cause now?...and what is become of it? In whose hands does it lie?

 As McNeill points out the early Quaker movement exploded during the English revolution alongside side other radical groups, Seekers, Ranters, Antinomians, Seventh Day Baptists, Soul sleepers, Adamites, Diggers, Levellers, Anabaptists, Mennonites, Behmenists, Muggletonians to name but a few.

 In Christopher Hill's The World Turned Upside Down he explains the reasoning behind this explosion of radicalism and a world that was turned upside down, Hill writes: “From, say, 1645 to 1653, there was a great overturning, questioning, revaluing, of everything in England.
-Old institutions, old beliefs, old values came in question.
+Old institutions, old beliefs, old values came into question.
 Men moved easily from one critical group to another, and a Quaker of the early 1650s had far more in common with a Leveller, a Digger, or a Ranter than with a modern member of the Society of Friends”.

 It is interesting that Hill's in the book puts the Quakers with the Ranters in his only stand-alone chapter in the book.
 As Hill points out that Ranters were often confused with Ranters.
 George Fox leader of the Quakers would spend a large amount of his time trying to distance his movement away from the Ranters.